 Fifth Grade – Juliann Tate graduated Magna Cum Laude from Wheaton College with a major in Christian Education and Ministry and a minor in Psychology.
 She has taught low–income minority students after school and over the summer.

 Ms. Tate shares her love of ideas and knowledge with her students.
 She rejoices with each small revelation.
 One of her guiding quotes from Charlotte Mason is, “Thought breeds thought; children familiar with great thoughts take as naturally to thinking for themselves as the well–nourished body takes to growing; and we must bear in mind that growth, physical, intellectual, moral, spiritual, is the sole end of education.”
-I love being part of a school where we fully prepare our students, academically, morally and spiritually.
+She loves being part of a school where students are wholly prepared for life academically, morally and spiritually.
 In her spare time, she enjoys camping, hiking, dancing, and triathlons.

 Frances Meadows | Sixth Grade